 This is my sweaty face finishing up a workout in my hot garage at 11pm because I'm determined to not let fear, worry, evil & loss control me anymore.
 It's the face that's staring down my PTSD & anxiety over my survivorship, determined to not let it win.
 It's the face that's found that only by admitting I'm weak can I be strong.
 It's the face that by the literal grace of God is still standing tonight and plans to rise again tomorrow.
 My how therapeutic a bag and pair of boxing gloves can be. #strongarmselfie

 Writing's always given me the gift of escaping to a whole new world, even if it's to figure out the one in which I live.
-A world where I can choose fiction or non-fiction.
+Writing lets me live in a world where I can choose fiction or non-fiction.
 Real or pretend.
 Heavy or light-hearted.
 It's often behind the keyboard that I slowly start to learn how I really feel or what I really perceive to be true.

 That's the quest I've faced for the past year.